Lithill/Eponymous-Bosch/README.md

 - My mentor Mitko Bachvarov for helpful feedback and sharing links for further learning.
 - My tutor Robert Mclaughlin for helpful feedback and sharing links for further learning.
 - Chris Mugridge and Maya Irish for user and device testing.
+- Thomas Muat for helping me understand why the on_sale filter wasn't working in the nav bar.